praeclarumjj3/AOT-GAN-Experiments/Readme.md

 - The results don't look realistic from any angle adding weight to the possibility of failure in adversarial training when using **train pconv masks dataset**.
 However, if we use the **test pconv masks dataset** for training, the results are realistic even though adversarial losses don't contribute much to the learning.

 - Training is beneficial only using the `testing pconv masks dataset`.

+- Training for longer than `1e4` iterations doesn't add much improvement to the results (also visible from the loss curves).

 ## Acknowledgements